dave/jsgo/README.md

-# jsgo
+# jsgo.io

-jsgo is a GopherJS serving framework and CDN.
+jsgo.io is a GopherJS serving framework and CDN.

 Please don't use this in production just yet!